 Create a safe environment for your staff?

-You should ensure that everyone working with shared documents and papers follow public health guidelines, such as cleaning hands regularly and avoiding touching their face, particularly after handling paper.
+You should ensure that everyone working with shared documents and papers take care to only be present if well, avoid touching their faces, regularly and frequently clean their hands.
+Staff should seek to minimise the number of people touching any single document where possible.

 You will need to provide training on the importance of social distancing and how to clean hands.
 Public health bodies emphasise that hand washing is very important and staff should do this in some way after any contact with others outside their bubble.